planet-lia/lia-docs/content/getting-started.md

 ## 4. Join the leaderboard

 Now it is time to upload your bot to the leaderboard and see how it does against bots made by other programmers!
-Follow the steps below:
+Follow the steps below.

-1. Create a Lia account on our <a href="https://www.liagame.com" target="_blank">website</a>.
+1. Create your Lia account on our <a href="https://www.liagame.com" target="_blank">website</a>.
 3. Upload your bot to the leaderboard using the command below.
 If you are not logged in yet, the Lia-SDK will ask you for your Lia credentials.
 <div class="tab">
     <button class="tablinks tc4 active" onclick="changeLanguage(event, 'Cmd 4', 'tc4', 'cc4')">Cmd</button>